Pink-Crab/Perique-Framework/README.md

 * 0.3.2 - Added in tests and expanded view
 * 0.3.3 - Removed object type hint from service container.
 * 0.3.4 - Improved tests and hooked to codecov
+* 0.3.5 - Added coverage reports to gitignore